radius-project/radius/README.md

 ## Community

 We welcome your contributions and suggestions!
-One of the easiest ways to contribute is to participate in Issue discussions, chat on [Discord server](https://discord.gg/SRG3ePMKNy) or the bi-weekly [community calls](#community-calls).
+One of the easiest ways to contribute is to participate in Issue discussions, chat on [Discord server](https://discord.gg/SRG3ePMKNy) or the monthly [community calls](#community-calls).
 For more information on the community engagement, developer and contributing guidelines and more, head over to the [Radius community repo](https://github.com/project-radius/community).

 ### Contact us